 - Manage risk through implementation and support of the information security and accessibility policies and standards.

 - Coordinate new and ongoing technology services within CSUN’s decentralized technology staffing structure to avoid duplication of effort.

-The IT governance committees described below serve to advise the Executive Technology Steering Committee (ETSC) and to ensure collaboration with the Vice President of Information Technology.
-The ETSC provides overall guidance and direction of the other committees, is advisory to the President and thus links IT governance to the President’s Cabinet.
+Standing university technology governance committees advise the Executive Technology Steering Committee (ETSC), chaired by the Vice President of Information Technology/CIO.
+The ETSC provides overall guidance and direction for the other committees, is advisory to the President and thus links university technology governance to the President’s Cabinet.
 Standing university technology governance sub-committees advise the ETSC on particular technology domains including academic technology, accessible technology, student systems, business systems, technology infrastructure services, website coordination, and data governance.

-In addition to the governance structure, the University will continue to utilize ad-hoc technology working groups as the needs of the University evolve.
-Ad-hoc working groups advise one of the standing university technology governance groups on specific technology domains; current ad-hoc working groups are Desktop Administrative Services Committee (DASC), Classroom Technology Committee, SOLAR Leads, SOLAR security gatekeepers, and myNorthridge Student Portal Committee.
+At the discretion of the ETSC, the University will continue to utilize ad-hoc technology working groups as the needs of the University evolve.
+Ad-hoc working groups advise one of the standing university technology governance groups on specific technology domains; current ad-hoc working groups including Computer and Mobile Devices Committee and Classroom Technology Committee.